multimodalart/grog/README.md

 python grog.py --replicate_model_id cjwbw/ledits --run_type huggingface_spaces --huggingface_token hf_YourHuggingFaceToken --space_hardware t4-medium
 ```

 This will create a `Docker` Space on yout Hugging Face account that will mount the cog image and the Gradio demo, and function just like any other Hugging Face Space.
 You can modify the UI by editing the `app.py` in the remote repository.
+(This is essentially the same as deploying the Docker folder from `--run_type local --gradio_type static` to HF Spaces).

 ## Documentation